 I have been on the lookout for a decent travel backpack for some time.
 I've owned many Lowepro bags in the past, with my favourite being the Lowepro 'DSLR Video Pack 350AW'.
-I've had it for several years and bought it to haul a studio light around Namibia with me while photographing the Himba Tribes of Northern Namibia.
-Although it was not an overly exciting purchase at the time, it's been GREAT and has been in circulation ever since.
+I've had it for several years and bought it to haul studio equipment while photographing the Himba Tribes of Northern Namibia.
+Although it wasn't an overly exciting purchase at the time, it's been GREAT, and I have yet to take it out circulation.

 A few years later and I spotted that Lowepro was launching their 'ProTactic' line of bags.
-From the pictures, I thought that they looked pretty badass.
-They had a similar 'side access' feature to my VP350 (video pack) and was almost identical in height and width, but it looked to me like it was designed to haul more gear - or so I thought.
+From the pictures, they looked pretty badass.
+They appeared to have a similar 'side access' feature to my VP350 (video pack) and were almost identical in height and width.
+It also looked to me like they were designed to haul more gear - or so I thought.

-I am 6ft and reasonably broad shouldered.
-Putting the PT450 (ProTactic) over my shoulders, I immediately noticed how comfortable it was.
-It's a snug fit and sits high on my back with the top of the bag being inline with my shoulders.
+I am 6ft tall and reasonably broad.
+Slinging the PT450 (ProTactic) over my shoulders, I immediately noticed how comfortable it was.
+It's a snug fit and sits high on my back.
 The shoulder straps are wide, well padded and don't eat into my neck - even after prolonged wear.
-The 'back padding' is decent, it's firm and offers excellent support.
+The 'back padding' is decent; it's firm and offers excellent support.

 However, the waist/ lumbar and chest straps are complete shite.
-The chest strap, even at its loosest, pulls the shoulder straps together so tight it limits movement and becomes suffocating.
-It is also hideously unflattering and guaranteed to give anyone the appearance of having four breasts instead of two.
+The chest strap, even at its loosest, pulls the shoulder straps together so tight that it limits movement and becomes suffocating.
+The result is also hideously unflattering.

 I am happy to report that this bag is tough.
-Scrambling over rocks and pushing our way through the caves, this bag takes abuse in its stride.
-I didn't feel for a moment that my gear wasn't well protected.
-Not a single grain of sand made its way through the zippers, despite the bag being dragged through the dirt, while squeezing my way into 'The Birth Canal' (a choke-stone rock that is only passable by slide underneath it head first, on one's back).
+Scrambling over rocks and pushing our way through the caves, it takes abuse in its stride.
+I didn't feel for a moment that my kit wasn't well protected.
+On this hike, not a single grain of sand made its way through the zippers, despite my having to drag the bag through the dirt while squeezing my way through "The Birth Canal" (a choke-stone rock that is only passable by sliding underneath it head first, on one's back).
 Talking of Zippers, the rubber/ plastic hoops that Lowepro have put on each of them are fantastic!
-I'm not sure how long they will last regarding durability, but they make getting in and out of the bag a breeze!
-You'll wish every bag/ zip had them...
+They make getting in and out of the bag a breeze and you'll wish that every bag/ zip had them...

 The only semi-disappointing zipper is the one to the main compartment.
-For whatever reason, Lowepro has given the 'lid', a semi-hard opening at the top of the bag, a big ultra heavy duty zip.
+For whatever reason, Lowepro has given the 'lid', a semi-hard opening at the top of the bag, a big ultra heavy-duty zip.
 It's great.
-However the zip for the main compartment, on the back of the bag, is poxy by comparison.
-I'm sure that it's fine, but I did think that this was an odd decision given that if it were to fail, all your equipment would be at risk.
+However, the zip for the main compartment, on the back of the bag, is poxy by comparison.
+I'm sure that it's perfectly adequate, but I did think that this was an odd decision given that if it were to fail, all your equipment would be at-risk.

-Anyway.
+Moving on.
 The outside of the bag is covered with a MOLLE style webbing which makes it highly customizable.
-MOLLE webbing is commonly found on military-style equipment and allows one to easily attach a whole host of accessories to bags and vests.
+MOLLE webbing is commonly found on military equipment and allows one to easily attach a whole host of accessories to bags and vests.
 For this hike, I used this feature to affix my LED Lenser F1R torch and Leatherman Surge to the outside bag.
 They didn't budge.
 Something which can't be said for the included accessories.

 Right, inside the bag and where to start?
-Firstly Lowepro's 'new' Maxfit system is MaxiSh!t.
+Firstly Lowepro's 'new' Maxfit system should be dubbed MaxiSh!t.
 Ok, perhaps a little harsh but I just can't see how they managed to produce something so flawed.
-While the theory behind the new Maxfit dividers is a step in the right direction, the Velcro tabs on either side of the divider are just too short.
-This means that sure, it is east to size up your equipment, but they won't hold on for very long.
+While the theory behind the new Maxfit dividers is a step in the right direction, the Velcro tabs on either side of the divider are too short.
+This means that sure, it is easy to size up your equipment, but it won't be held in place on for long.
 This is Immensely frustrating, particularly when you're in a rush to swap a lens and suddenly half of your bag is dislodged or, worse still, on the floor...